sablejs/sablejs/README.md

 | Gzip Size(KB) | VM: 20 | 40 | 34 | 245 | - | - | - |

 **Current progress:**
-1. Test262 has been integrated, now covered ~80% cases
+1. Test262 has been integrated, now covered ~80% cases.
+2. prod vm for open source after obfuscation, compiler closed source.

 It will be coming soon...